 - Did I get an email with a subject line that is irrelevant or does not match the message content?

 - Is the email message a reply to something I never sent or requested?

-- The sender included an email attachment that I was not expecting or that makes no sense in relation to the email message.
-(This sender doesn’t ordinarily send me this type of attachment.)
+- The sender included an email attachment that I wasn’t expecting or that makes no sense in relation to the email message.

 - Is the sender asking me to click on a link or open an attachment to avoid a negative consequence or to gain something of value?